 It’s about the blood.

 Blood comes up early in the Bible.
-When Cain killed Abel, God told Cain, “the voice of your brother's blood is crying to me from the ground.”
+When Cain killed Abel, God told Cain, “your brother's blood is crying to me from the ground.”

 Now, God could have said, ‘Your brother’s flesh is crying out;’ or He could have mentioned Abel’s sweat, tears, skin, or hair follicles; but He didn’t.
 He specified that it was Abel’s blood.
-So from very early in man’s history, blood represented life.
+So from very early in man’s history, blood was used as a symbol for life.

 Vampire legend agrees with this, that is, that blood equals life.
 Vampires are said to derive immortality from drinking the blood of others.

 Blood is also spoken of as inheritance.
 Your son or grandson is spoken of as being ‘of your blood.’
-At the Flood, the nephilim, the blood relatives of those sinful angels, all drowned.
-Their formerly angelic fathers, having created for themselves bodies with the very human
+The angels that sinned viewed their sons the Nephilim as blood relatives.

-needs of eating and breathing, had to abandon those human-like bodies to avoid drowning, but there was no way for them to 'dematerialize' their blood - their wives and kids.
+The former-angel fathers, inhabiting bodies that needed to breathe, could and did simply abandon those human-like bodies when the flood began.
+But there was no way for them to 'de-materialize' their blood relatives - their kids, the Nephilim.
 Those all drowned.

-The former angels were not accepted back into God’s heavenly family.
+Those former angels were not accepted back into God’s heavenly family.
 That made them demons, joining Satan in his rebellion against God.
-To this day, they remain angry about God killing off their blood relatives, their nephilim kids.
+To this day, they remain angry about God killing off their Nephilim kids.
 One way they show this is by inducing humans to commemorate their death every Halloween.

 But the vampires, Bill; what about the vampires?